Wertheim & Co.: 1886–1929

 Maurice Wertheim was born on February 16, 1886, to Jacob Wertheim and his wife, Hannah A. Morgenthau Wertheim.
 Jacob Wertheim was a founder of Wertheim & Schiffer (later Kerbs, Wertheim & Schiffer), one of several domestic cigar-manufacturing companies which were combined in 1902 to form the United Cigar Manufacturers Company, of which he became president.
 Jacob was also at one time director of the General Motors Corporation, a director of the Underwood Typewriter Company, and a director of several large real-estate concerns.
 He was also a founder of the Federation for the Support of Jewish Philanthropic Societies.

 In 1891, Joseph Klingenstein was born into an immigrant family who operated a dry-goods store on the Lower East Side of Manhattan.

-In 1908, Maurice went to work for his father's company (United Cigar Manufacturers Company) after graduating from Harvard with a B.A. degree in 1906 and an M.A. degree in 1907.
+In 1908, Maurice went to work for his father's company (United Cigar Manufacturers Company) after graduating from Harvard University with a B.A. degree in 1906 and an M.A. degree in 1907.
 In 1909, he married Alma Morgenthau—daughter of Henry Morgenthau Sr., a prominent banker, diplomat (Woodrow Wilson’s Ambassador to Turkey) and philanthropist.
 Alma's brother, Henry Morgenthau Jr., would become Secretary of the Treasury under President Franklin D. Roosevelt in 1934.
-Three daughters were born from this marriage, one of whom, Barbara W. Tuchman, became a Pulitzer Prize-winning historian (Tuchman authored The Guns of August and A Distant Mirror).
+Three daughters were born from this marriage, one of whom, Barbara W. Tuchman, became a Pulitzer Prize–winning historian (Tuchman authored The Guns of August and A Distant Mirror).
 The Wertheims lived at 176 East 75th Street and in Cos Cob, Connecticut, at an estate known as Wyndygoul.